 I photograph people interacting or in conflict.
 I find my subjects in public places: fairs, rush hour crowds, subways, and parks.
 My ideal photo frames an action, a moment of decision being played out on a stage.
 They capture the element that makes the most ordinary of moments suddenly look unusual, somewhat transcendental, but still pleasant to look at.
 I am always looking for irony, both dramatic and visual.

-Since the mid-1980s Ive been taking more photographs of homeless people.
+In the early 1980s I started taking more and more photographs of homeless people.
 For me, the daily lives of these people are emblematic of the shift in political and social morals that occurred in the United States at the beginning of the 1980s and continues today.
-My photographs are a form of biography, telling stories about these and other peoples lives.
-Viewers reactions vary widelyshock, denial, revulsion, morbid curiosity, amusement.
+My photographs are a form of biography, telling stories about these and other people’s lives.
+Viewers’ reactions vary widely—shock, denial, revulsion, morbid curiosity, amusement.

 In any case, my pictures ask the viewer to recognize and acknowledge people they would have otherwise ignored.
 I moved to Paris in September 1996, a move that has quite naturally changed the way I take photographs.

-I have been taking pictures in this manner (when the occasion requires it) for over a decade.
-I have become used to switching into this mode when putting a camera in front of my face would ruin a picture, and Ive become used to obtaining my desired results.
-While visiting Paris for ten days in the spring of 1996, I used my standard techniques for taking candid pictures.
+I have been taking pictures in this manner (when the occasion requires it) since the early 1980s.
+I have become used to switching into this mode when putting a camera in front of my face would ruin a picture, and I’ve become used to obtaining my desired results.
+While visiting Paris for ten days in the spring of 1996, I used my habitual techniques for taking candid pictures.
 After returning home to Boston, Massachusetts, I printed my pictures and found that almost all of the subjects I had intended to take candids of were, in fact, aware they were being photographed.
-In these pictures people are gazing calmly, directly into the lens.
-Unused to this sort of result, I was disappointed at first.
-But, when I showed this collection of later on, people found something intriguing and even startling about the frankness of the subjects.

 A group of CRS (Compagnie Républicain de Sécurité) in front of some Jussieu University students protesting against asbestos contamination in their school buildings.